 - Apple plans to launch its own proprietary trading platform and is killing off the competition.

-- Apple is unhappy with MetaQuotes’ white labelling policies, particularly regarding compliance and onboarding.
+- Apple is unhappy with MetaQuotes’ white labeling policies, particularly regarding compliance and onboarding.

 Did Apple Drop MT4 and MT5 Due to Security Concerns?